yocksers/EmbyIcons/README.md

 ## Troubleshooting

+- For icons to show on TV show posters ALL episodes but contain the same language audio and/or subtitles.
 - You need to supply your own icons.
 - Verify the icon folder path contains correctly named PNG icons for your languages.
 - Library names might need quotetation marks around them on some systems eg. "Movies".
 I'm looking into this.